 We are looking for US-residents from across the country who want to use their voice to advocate with and for refugees, asylees, asylum seekers, stateless people, and all other forcibly displaced persons.

 You can be a seasoned advocate, or hoping to get involved for the first time!
 RCUSA will be providing a series of trainings, discussions, and materials so each participant feels confident.
 RCUSA will handle setting up meetings, participants just need to bring their passion and personal stories.

 One of the main goals for Refugee Advocacy Days is providing our refugee participants the chance to connect with other advocates and community members across the country and build power.
 RCUSA has partnered with Opportunity for All, We Are All America, and Refugee Congress, to host a series of workshops by refugees, for refugees.

-The US Systems of Government workshop will review how power is wielded in grounding people with their own experiences of government in their countries of origin, how the government in the US is structured, and the impact of advocacy and civic engagement among refugee and immigrant communities.
+Basic US government 101 workshop will review how power is wielded in grounding people with their own experiences of government in their countries of origin, how the government in the US is structured, and the impact of advocacy and civic engagement among refugee and immigrant communities.

 The Organizing 101 & Leadership Development Workshop will cover the basics of community organizing, ways of being an effective leader in your community, advocating for specific social justice causes, how power dynamics plays a role, the act of community service (models of social change), and power dynamics.
 This workshop is designed for participants who are interested in learning on how to organize and lead their own communities.

 How-to Engage Elected Officials and Best Advocacy Practices (April 28th, 7 pm ET)

 This workshop is designed to provide participants insight into best practices when meeting with elected officials.
 Participants will get to hear directly from Congressional staff members on how to best engage with elected officials, effective strategies in advocacy asks, and resources around constituent services.

 How to Host Your Own Local Advocacy Event (May 19th, 7 pm ET)